justonian/iam-credentials-api/README.md

     "AWS_CONTAINER_AUTHORIZATION_TOKEN": "6c2ccc8a-b039-481e-80b7-82e6116e1497"
 }
 ```
-As part of the setup on each ndoe, append an addition /clusterNode/{clusterNodeName} value to the end of the LOCALHOST_AWS_CONTAINER_CREDENTIALS_FULL_URI.
+As part of the setup on each ndoe, you will also append an additional query string parameter *clusterNodeId* value to the end of the LOCALHOST_AWS_CONTAINER_CREDENTIALS_FULL_URI.
 This will ensure each node uses a unique IAM role session name to better track audit history of each node's activity.
+This is used as the IAM role session name allowing activity logging, auditing, and revocation for a specific cluster node.

 Set the following two variables on each of the worker nodes:

-AWS_CONTAINER_CREDENTIALS_FULL_URI="http://localhost:9999/sessions/11100/cluster/alpha/project/abc/clusterNode/phoenix"
+AWS_CONTAINER_CREDENTIALS_FULL_URI="http://localhost:9999/sessions/11100/cluster/alpha/project/abc?clusterNodeId=phoenix"

-*You should always use the localhost API endpoint provided in the return response from the creation session call along with the appended cluster node ID and value path parameters.*
+*You should always use the localhost API endpoint provided in the return response from the creation session call along with the appended cluster node ID query string parameter.*

 AWS_CONTAINER_AUTHORIZATION_TOKEN="6c2ccc8a-b039-481e-80b7-82e6116e1497"